lotp7/peckielee/README.md

 # Hi there!
 I am Peckie, a graduate student in MEng, Systems and Technology, with the focus on machine learning and data analysis.
+I enjoy understanding the world with data.

 **Projects**
 1. Comparing feature extraction and classification approaches on predicting garment worker productivity